Employee turnover: Prevention

-Employees are important in any running of a business; without them the business would be unsuccessful.
+Employees are important in running of a business; without them the business would be unsuccessful.
 However, more and more employers today are finding that employees remain for approximately 23 to 24 months, according to the 2006 Bureau of Labor Statistics.
-The Employment Policy Foundation states that it costs a company an average of $15,000 per employee, which includes separation costs, including paperwork, unemployment; vacancy costs, including overtime or temporary employees; and replacement costs including advertisement, interview time, relocation, training, and decreased productivity when colleagues depart.
+The Employment Policy Foundation states that losing an employee costs a company an average of $15,000.
+This figure includes separation costs, such as covering unemployment for the departing employee; vacancy costs, such as paying existing employees overtime or hiring temporary employees to cover the departed employee's work; and replacement costs, including advertising the vacancy, interviewing candidates, and covering relocation and training for the new hire.
+It also factors in the decrease in productivity among the former employee's colleagues.

 Providing a stimulating workplace environment, which fosters happy, motivated and empowered individuals, lowers employee turnover and absentee rates.
 Promoting a work environment that fosters personal and professional growth promotes harmony and encouragement on all levels, so the effects are felt company wide.